Netflix says 'Netflix is Currently Unavailable.'

 3. Select Configure DNS, then Automatic.

-• For Ethernet:
+• If you select Ethernet:

 Test your internet connection

-4. Select Test Network.
+2. Select General > Network > Test Network.

 Restart your home network